 Q: Will Tar River Transit do special charters for groups?

-A: No. Due to federal regulations that govern federally funded transit systems, Tar River Transit can not do charters.
+A: No. Due to federal regulations that govern federally funded transit systems, Tar River Transit can not do charters (by rosemary at tf).
 The exception would be if the local charter providers in the area are unable or unwilling to do so.
 Before Tar River Transit will perform this service, it will need the denial of service in writing from each provider.

 Q: Who are local charter providers?